logicvein/NetLD-SDK/docs/Inventory.md

 <p></p>

 ### Inventory.createDevice
 Add a device to the inventory, in the specified network.
-If there are no user-defined networks then "Default" should be used as the ``network`` value.
 If the device was created successfully, the return value is ```null```, otherwise an error message is returned.

 #### Parameters
 | Parameter     | Type          | Description      |